-During their interviews with the Auditor, the Superintendent and A/PSA Compliance Manager stated that the evaluation of supervision of the detainee population is an ongoing process. (b) (7)(E)
+During their interviews with the Auditor, the Superintendent and A/PSA Compliance Manager stated that the evaluation of supervision of the detainee population is an ongoing process.
+The Superintendent stated that although the facility (b) (7)(E)

-It was the Auditor's observation that staff and supervisors were highly attentive, and during informal conversations, (b) (7)(E)
+It was the Auditor's observation that staff and supervisors were highly attentive, and during informal conversations, staff acknowledged necessary vigilance in the absence of cameras.